aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to WORD via .NET" h2=".NET API to Render OFT to WORD on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add OFT to WORD conversion features inside your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of features for manipulating various file formats.

+Aspose.Email for .NET is one of the components of Aspose.Total for .NET.
+It provides the ability to convert OFT file format to HTML.
+This API is designed to be easy to use and provides a wide range of features for manipulating emails.
+It also supports various email formats such as MSG, EML, MHTML, and OFT.

+Once you have converted the OFT file to HTML, you can use Aspose.Words for .NET to render HTML to WORD.
+Aspose.Words for .NET is a powerful API for manipulating Word documents.
+It supports a wide range of features such as creating, editing, and converting Word documents.
+It also supports various file formats such as DOC, DOCX, RTF, HTML, and PDF.

-If you are a .NET developer looking to add OFT to WORD conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to WORD.
+By using Aspose.Total for .NET, you can easily add OFT to WORD conversion features inside your applications.
+Aspose.Email for .NET can be used to convert OFT file format to HTML and Aspose.Words for .NET can be used to render HTML to WORD.
+This makes it easy to add OFT to WORD conversion features in your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}